DNArt/Timestretcher/README.md

     </script>

 The Timestretcher constructor takes an options object and honours the following attrubutes, default values as specified:

     var options = {
       parent:         'body',   // Parent element used
       canvas_id:      'canvas', // ID of the actual video
       capture_width:  320,      // Resolution of the capture...
       capture_height: 240,      //   (decrease for better performance)
       display_width:  640,      // The output will be stretched to
       display_height: 480,      //   this size
       frame_rate:     30,       // Desired frame rate
-	  segment_size:   4,        // The number of lines took together combined
+      segment_size:   4,        // The number of lines took together
+                                //   less is slower but nicer
       upwards:        true,     // Direction of the time
       mirrored:       true      // Mirror output image?
     }

-See example.html for a working example.

-**Important** -- Note that the ```webkitURL.createObjectURL()``` API used to access the user's webcam only works if the document is loaded from ```http://``` locations, not from ```file://``` locations (as when documents are opened it from your hard disk).
-Hence, for this to work, host it somewhere as a website ("online" or using a webserver).
+The ```Timestretcher``` object further supports the following functions to change settings on the fly:

+    timestretcher.setDirection(bool); // If parameter is true, go upwards, else downwards timestretcher.setMirrored(bool);
+    timestretcher.setFramerate(frameRate);

 ## License ##
 This work is released under the MIT license.